What You Need to Begin iOS Programming

 2. Register an Apple Developer Account

-Don’t mix this up with the iOS Developer Program that we’re going to talk about in later section.
+Don’t mix this up with the paid iOS Developer Program that we’re going to talk about in later section.
 Everyone can register as an Apple developer for free.
 By registering the developer account, you’re allowed to download Xcode, access documentation of the iOS SDK and other technical resources such as development videos.

 You can go to Apple’s developer website for registration.
 The registration process is very straightforward.
 Simply create an Apple ID (if you don’t have) and fill in your personal profile.